 As is the case with any land purchase, the price of woodland will vary widely based on its location, as well as accessibility and the state of the plot.

-About £10,000 per acre is a good average to start with.
+The price of woodland is usually between £5,000 and £10,000 per acre.
 However, if you’re buying in the south east of England for example, where demand is very high, you can expect to pay a lot more than for woodland further north or in Scotland.